 A Stucco House

 We owned a stucco townhouse for 4 years before we decided to move.
 We listed our house around September 2015 and accepted a full price offer around November.
 We went under contract and he had the inspection.
-This was the first step to a very painful journey.
 The inspector had a FLIR infrared camera that is useful in detecting moisture behind walls.
 He noted that he saw moisture behind the stucco and recommended that the buyer have a stucco inspection.

 A Stucco Inspection